Geometric Planar Networks on Bichromatic Points: TS Tour for Chunked Points on a Circle

 \begin{lemma} The length of the computed tour is $n(k+2+2/k)$. \end{lemma}

-\begin{proof} Note that we have added two types of edges (1) between points of same group, and (2) between the special points.
-The length of an edge of the second type is exactly $k+1$, and the number of those edges is $L$.
-For each group, we have $k-1$ type 1 edges whose total length is,
+\begin{proof} Note that we have added two types of arcs (1) between points of same group, and (2) between the special points.
+The length of an arc of the second type is exactly $k+1$, and the number of those arcs is $L$.
+For each group, we have $k-1$ type 1 arcs whose total length is,

-Thus, for all the groups, the total length of the type 1 edges is $Lk^2/2$.
-Hence, the total length of all edges is $L((k^2 +2k+2)/2)=n(k+2+2/k)$. \end{proof}
+Thus, for all the groups, the total length of the type 1 arcs is $Lk^2/2$.
+Hence, the total length of all arcs is $L((k^2 +2k+2)/2)=n(k+2+2/k)$. \end{proof}

 The algorithm for the odd case is as follows.

 \begin{enumerate} \item Let $2p+1=k$.
 Partition each chunk without the middle point into two subchunks each containing $p-1$ consecutive points.
 Add the middle point to both subchunks.
 Merge all consecutive subchunks of different colors to form groups.
 Note that each group contains $p$ red and $p$ blue points.
 We still preserve the geometry of the points of each group and identify the two peripheral red and blue points as special points.
 For each group, We compute a bichromatic path between the two special points.
 As each pair of consecutive groups share a special point, the union of the paths corresponding to the groups form a valid tour. \item For each group, we compute the TS tour exactly in the same way as in the $k$ is even case. \end{enumerate}